General national economic measures

 -€50 billion for bridging loans to small businesses and the self-employed.

--On 7 April, the Government announced it was expanding credit assistance for small and medium-sized enterprises.
-The new programme "KfW Quick Loan 2020" is 100% exempt from liability.
+-On 7 April 2020, the Government announced it was expanding credit assistance for small and medium-sized enterprises.
+The new programme "KfW Quick Loan 2020" was 100% exempt from liability.

--Freelancers can request deferments in tax payments.
+-Freelancers could request deferments in tax payments.
 Companies and freelancers can also request deferments in payments to the Künstlersozialkasse (artists’ social security fund).

--In addition, freelancers and companies who suffer a loss of income because their work is currently banned under social distancing restrictions may apply for compensation from their local Health Office (Gesundheitsamt).
+-In addition, freelancers and companies who suffered a loss of income because their work was banned under social distancing restrictions could apply for compensation from their local Health Office (Gesundheitsamt).

 The government keeps this page updated with all information on any measures taken in response to the Coronavirus crisis.